 When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

-This lead us on a journey to set up a second business that allowed us to travel and work 3 – 4 days a week, 2 or 3 weeks a month, with two months per year of holidays.
+We set up a second business that allowed us to travel and work 3 to 4 days a week, 2 or 3 weeks a month, with two months per year of holidays.

 We began our transformation from overworked, overstressed, highly in-debt business slaves to a simple life.